Ike Turner: Early marriages

 Turner was first married at 16 years old to Edna Dean Stewart of Ruleville, Mississippi.
 They were married on April 10, 1948.
 Records show that Turner added four years to his age.
-Edna did not want to stay in Clarksdale, so she left Turner and returned to Ruleville.
+Edna didn't want to stay in Clarksdale, so she left Turner and returned to Ruleville.

-Turner's second wife, Velma Davis (née Dishman) is the elder sister of former Ikette Joshie Armstead.
+Turner's second wife, Velma Davis (née Dishman), is the elder sister of former Ikette Joshie Armstead.
 Turner met her at the Cotton Club on Camplin Avenue in Yazoo City, Mississippi in 1948.
-Velma claimed that Turner is the father of her daughter Linda Turner Bullock, born in 1949.
-However, Turner asserted in his book that he is not the biological father.
+Davis claimed that Turner was the father of her daughter Linda Turner Bullock, born in 1949.
+However, Turner asserted in his book that he was not the biological father.
 The couple married on September 19, 1950.
-Velma and Linda attended Turner's Mississippi Blues Trail marker unveiling in 2010.
+Davis and Bullock attended Turner's Mississippi Blues Trail marker unveiling in 2010.

 Turner then married Rosa Lee Sane in West Memphis, Arkansas.
-Rosa had mental issues, so her family put her in an insane asylum.
-Turner tried to get Rosa out, but he never saw her again.
+She had a mental breakdown, so her family put her in an insane asylum in Tennessee.
+Turner tried to get her out, but he never saw her again.

 Turner married Marion Louis Lee (Bonnie Turner) in Clarksdale on September 24, 1952.
-Bonnie was a member of the Kings of Rhythm as a pianist and vocalist.
+Lee was a member of the Kings of Rhythm as a pianist and vocalist.
 In 1952, under the alias Mary Sue, she released the single "Everybody's Talking" / "Love Is a Gamble" on Modern Records.
 She co-wrote both tunes with Turner.
 The couple also recorded for RPM Records and Sun Records.
 Turner recalled, "Bonnie played piano.
 It was a job staying ahead of this chick, man, cos' she was always trying to outdo me."
 While they were in Sarasota, Florida for a gig, she ran off to New York with another man in 1953.
 Their divorce was finalized in 1955.

-After Bonnie, Turner married a woman named Alice in Helena, Arkansas.
+After Lee, Turner married a woman named Alice in Helena, Arkansas.
 According to Turner, they did not consummate their marriage.
-Alice was dating his vocalist Johnny O'Neal, but Turner liked her so he married her to avoid locking heads with O'Neal.
-"If I married her, he couldn't do nothing," he said.
+Alice was dating his vocalist Johnny O'Neal, but Turner liked her, so he married her to avoid "locking heads" with O'Neal.
+"If I married her, he couldn't do nothing", he said.

-After Alice, Turner became involved with Annie Mae Wilson from Greenville, Mississippi.
-She was a pianist in his band, and they married in the mid-1950s.
-Annie Mae left Turner for a policeman after they moved to East St. Louis, Illinois.
+After Alice, Turner married Annie Mae Wilson from Greenville, Mississippi.
+She played piano and was the secretary for his band.
+Wilson left Turner for a policeman in East St. Louis, Illinois.
+In 1958, Turner presented a petition to the East St. Louis Board of Police Commissioners, stating that police officer Curtis Smith had harassed him and hit him in the head, causing his eardrum to burst, out of spite because of his relationship with Wilson.

 In East St. Louis, Turner lived with Lorraine Taylor.
 Her parents owned the Taylor Sausage Factory in St. Louis.
 Sources often incorrectly refer to Taylor as one of Turner's wives, but she was his live-in girlfriend.
 Lorraine already had two children of her own before she had two sons, Ike Jr. and Michael, with Turner.